magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-31763-catalog-price-rules-are-reverted-until-manual-reindex.md

     * Actions: Any discount
 1. Do a full index.
 1. Check product price on PDP and make sure the price is correct.
-1. Update "Weight" attribute of the created configurable product.
+1. Update "weight" attribute of the created configurable product.
 1. Check product price on PDP.

 <ins>Expected results</ins>:

-Catalog rule prices set on configurable products is not removed during partial reindex.
+The catalog rule prices set on configurable products is not removed during partial reindex.

 <ins>Actual results</ins>:

-Catalog price rule set on configurable products disappears during partial reindex.
+The catalog price rule set on configurable products disappears during partial reindex.

 ## Apply the patch